Whiteknight/Rosella/libraries/test.md

         ...
     }

+The code is slightly more verbose in Winxed:

+    using Rosella.Test.test;
+    test(class MyTestClass);

+    class MyTestClass {
+        ...
+    }

 The first argument to the `test` function is the type from which to extract methods.
 This is the only required parameter.
 There are a number of optional named parameters which can be provided to change certain aspects of the library.

 * `context`: The object to use as the TestContext for the tests.
 This value will be available in the `context` or `$!context` attributes from inside the running test.
 If this parameter is not provided, this will be an instance of `Rosella.Test.TestContext`.
 * `testcase_type`: The type of object to use for each individual test.
 By default this will be `Rosella.Test.TestCase`.
 This can be changed, although it is not recommended for most usages.
 If you do need to make